reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 ## IdeScope (IProjectSystem)

 Represents the IDE environment.
-It remains alive even if solution is cloded or reopened, (therefore not named SolutionScope), but it clears up pretty much everything on solution cloded.
+It remains alive even if solution is closed or reopened, (therefore not named SolutionScope), but it clears up pretty much everything on solution closed.

 ### IdeScope Events